SAFETY PROCEDURE GUIDE

 Prove dead at the point of work

-Test at the actual point of work — not just at the consumer unit — to confirm the circuit is dead.
-Test all conductors: live to earth, live to neutral, neutral to earth.
-A positive reading on any combination indicates the circuit is not dead — stop and investigate before proceeding.
+Test at the actual point of work, not just at the board.
+Test every conductor combination — line to neutral, line to earth, neutral to earth.
+Any indication on any combination means the circuit is not dead: stop and investigate before going any further.

 6. 6